telerik/blazor-docs/knowledge-base/grid-customize-dragged-dropped-row.md

 * Additionally, you can set some custom styles for the drag clue container.
 The element matches this CSS selector: `.k-header.k-drag-clue`.

-The example below demonstrates the described approach.
-Note that this way, the customized item will only be the one matching the dropped item.
-Once you drag and drop another item, it will be the one having the custom styles and the previous one will be targeted as regular Grid item.
+Here is an example.
+Note that the customized item will match only the last dropped item.
+Once you drag and drop another item, it will assume the custom styles and the previous one will be treated as a regular Grid item.
+It is possible to enhance the code logic, preserve all dragged rows in a collection and persist the custom styles for all of them.

 ````CSHTML
 <style>